dcaribou/transfermarkt-datasets/README.md

 * `cd dbt` &rarr; The [dbt](dbt) folder contains the dbt project for data preparation
 * `dbt deps` &rarr; Install dbt packages.
 This is only required the first time you run dbt.
-* `dbt run -m +appearances` &rarr; Refresh the appearances file by running the model in dbt.
+* `dbt run -m +appearances` &rarr; Refresh the assets by running the corresponding model in dbt.

 dbt runs will populate a `dbt/duck.db` file in your local, which you can "connect to" using the DuckDB CLI and query the data using SQL.
 ```console